Month 6, Week 4

-Your house is probably filled with the happy babbles of a baby who loves the sound of her own voice.
-She already understands the basics of conversation and realizes that how you say something can be significant.
+Your house is probably filled with the happy babbles of a baby who loves the sound of their own voice.
+They already understand the basics of conversation and realizes that how you say something can be significant.

-- Your baby knows that she can get you to say something by talking.
-Continue to make sounds whenever she pipes up.
+- Your baby knows that they can get you to say something by talking.
+Continue to make sounds whenever they pipe up.

-- She's starting to use her voice to show that she's happy or sad, instead of relying on laughter and tears.
+- They are starting to use their voice to show that they are happy or sad, instead of relying on laughter and tears.

-- She repeats long chains of consonants, like “dadadada,” to practice making different phonetic sounds.
+- They repeat long chains of consonants, like “dadadada,” to practice making different phonetic sounds.

-- She begins saying things that resemble actual words, like “baba.”
+- They begin saying things that resemble actual words, like “baba.”

 Month 6, Week 4 Tips

-- If she's able, let your baby crawl into the next (babyproofed) room by herself for a moment or two, so she gets used to a little separation.
+- If they are able, let your baby crawl into the next (babyproofed) room by themselves for a moment or two, so they get used to a little separation.